 Eights are defined by their desire to be powerful and to avoid any vulnerability.
 They present a confident, assertive, and decisive image to others.
 Eights can be argumentative and intimidating; it is important to them to stand up for what they believe in and to protect those who are weaker than themselves.

-Eights fear being vulnerable and powerless more than anything, and cope with this fear by always being strong and in control.
+Deepest Fear: Eights fear being vulnerable and powerless more than anything, and cope with this fear by always being strong and in control.

 - Independent and self-sufficient

-- Fierce and certain look
+- Fierce and confident look

 - Determination and stamina

 - Very energetic and busy

 - Fiery passions and power